-We have excluded tools that no longer exist, and included some other free tools worth trying out – all aimed at helping you save time and enabling you to track your social accounts effectively.
+We have removed tools that no longer exist and included some other free tools worth trying out – all aimed at helping track your social accounts effectively.

 If you are a social media rookie, this list of the Top Free Social Media Monitoring Tools might come in handy.
 When looking for a tool, it’s a good idea to try a couple of them and choose the one that suits your needs best.

 That being said, let’s take a look at some of the best free monitoring tools:

 Hootsuite is one of the best free social media management tools available and covers multiple social networks, including Twitter, Facebook, LinkedIn, WordPress, Foursquare and Google+.
 It is well known for its social media management functions.

 It is a good way of finding out who are your most influential followers, implicitly guiding you towards the right people you should be targeting when aiming to share and promote online content.

 On the other hand, some people find it useful, as it measures influence through engagement on Twitter and it is a good means of keeping an eye on what people think about your brand, and to see what influences them the most.

 Using the Klout score you can adjust your posts according to your target audience’s interests and increase your engagement rate.

 HowSociable is a handy tool for measuring yours and your competitors’ social media presence.